rdennison12/MVC-PHP/README.md

 * Adding functions to retrieve a single record from the database
 * Created a base Model class to make adding models easier
 * Begin creating a form for inserting new records into the database
+* Finished creating the form to insert a new record with validation